renuo/applications-setup-guide/ci.md

 If you need typescript, uncomment the tsd line.

+Then navigate to https://travis-ci.com/profile/renuo and add the new project (you may have to refresh the repos manually).

 ### TSD / TypeScript Typings

 The typings are loaded directly from GitHub.
 Unfortunately, GitHub has a rate limit.
 To overcome this, do the following: